AuFeld/AuFeld/README.md

-# I'm Chase Goldfeld, a Data Scientist.

-I love big data and I can not lie.
+# I love big data and I can not lie

 ### Talking about Personal Stuff: